RScrafted/guide-how-to-git/git_basics.md

 1. Make changes to your files in the project folder.
 2. In the Source Control panel, you'll see a list of changes.
 Click the `+` button next to each file you want to include in the commit to stage them.
    - Alternatively, in the terminal, you can use the command `git add .` to stage all changes.
+   - Or use `git add file1.py main.tf` to stage specific files.
 3. Enter a commit message in the text box at the top of the Source Control panel.
 4. Click the checkmark icon to commit the changes.
    - Alternatively, in the terminal, you can use the command `git commit -m "Your commit message"` to commit the changes.